anomic1911/anshul3899.github.io/_pages/anime.md

 nav: true
 ---

 I am enthusiastic about learning Japanese and Japanese culture.
 I have memorized Hiragana and some basic phrases.
 I am a big fan of shounen manga.
-My favourite animes are Fullmetal Alchemist: Brotherhood, Hyouka and Shigatsu wa Kimi no Uso.
+My favourite animes are Fullmetal Alchemist: Brotherhood, Fruits Basket and Shigatsu wa Kimi no Uso.
 My all-time favourite characters are:

 <div class="row justify-content-sm-center">